Every single sales rep has lost a deal. And unless you’re one of the lucky few, you’ve got dozens of lost deals under your belt.

-Most sales takes five follow-ups after initial contact to close, however, most sales reps give up after one.
+Most sales take five follow-ups after initial contact to close, however, most sales reps give up after one.
 The key here is consistency and persistence (in a non-annoying way).

 When it comes to inbound leads, having a quick response time is essential.
 Between 35 to 50 percent of sales go to the vendor that gets back to a prospect first and most want a response within the hour (if not the first five minutes).